 How To Pick The Right Dog Breed

-Few days in life are as exciting or meaningful as the day you bring home a new puppy to meet your family.
-That being said, choosing which puppy to buy is a big decision that comes with a lot of responsibility.
+Few days in life are as meaningful as the day you bring home a new puppy.
+Choosing which puppy to buy is a big decision that comes with a lot of responsibility.
 Unfortunately, far too many puppies end up in shelters because their owners did not consider their new dog's specific needs before they brought them home.
 That's why you need to ask the right questions before you choose a puppy.

 Ask the Right Questions

 Choosing the right puppy is an introspective process - you have to know what you want AND what you can responsibly care for before you can choose a breed that fits your family and your lifestyle.
 Browse through the following questions and do your best to answer them honestly.
 As you do, keep in mind that the ultimate question you need to answer is not "Is this dog right for me?", but "Am I right for this dog?".